daidalos-project/seflag/documentation/datasheet_greek.md

 description.

-- It has been used to train and test the performance of Ancient Greek Alignment and Ancient Greek BERT models
+- It has been used to train and test the performance of Ancient Greek alignment and Ancient Greek BERT models

 Is there a repository that links to any or all papers or systems that use the dataset?
 If so, please provide a link or other access point.